pipebots/ros2-examples/README.md

 The following demos have been implemented:

-* A server offering a status message publisher with a client.
+* A server offering a status message publisher with a client that subscribes to the publisher.

 All demos can be run using launch files.